 Shiitake.
 The Powerhouse of Medicinal Mushrooms for Dogs

-Shiitake are more common in the grocery stores so you have probably seen these guys around.
-Just because they are common does not mean they are any less amazing for the health of your dog.
+Shiitake mushrooms are more common in grocery stores, so you have probably seen these guys around.
+Just because they are common does not mean they are any less amazing for your dog’s health.

-These high fiber mushrooms will keep your dog’s digestive running smoothly.
+These high-fiber mushrooms will keep your dog’s digestive system running smoothly.
 Fiber is key to a healthy gut and avoiding constipation.

 Shiitake mushrooms contain 30 different enzymes and are loaded with minerals and amino acids.
-They stimulate white blood cells and improve circulation as well as inhibit tumor growth.
+They stimulate white blood cells, improve circulation, and inhibit tumor growth.
 Shiitake are used for:

 Immune-Boosting Turkey Tail